How to find the best savings account

 Instant-access savings accounts (unlimited withdrawals)

-The best instant-access savings rate in our tables is 1.15% AER, offered by Kent Reliance.
+Excluding accounts with limited withdrawals or other restrictions, the best instant-access savings rate in our tables is 1.25% AER, offered by Ulster Bank.

-Bank of Cyprus UK and Charter Savings Bank offer the next best rates in our table, both at 1.11% AER.
+Bank of Cyprus UK, Post Office Money and Tesco Bank offer the next best rates in our table, all paying 1.11% AER.

 One-year fixed-rate savings accounts

-Atom Bank offers the next best rate in our table, at 1.8% AER.
+Paragon Bank offers the next best rate in our table, at 1.85% AER.

 Two-year fixed-rate savings accounts

 Al Rayan Bank offers the best two-year fixed-rate savings account in our table, paying 2.11% AER.
 The advertised rate is the expected profit rate in accordance with Sharia law.